GoogleCloudPlatform/terraform-sample-tools/README.md

     # (Alternative) This also works:
     $ convert2erb descriptive-and-unique-filename.tf
     ```

+1. When prompted, select a resource to be the primary one.
+The primary resource should be the most important or canonical resource in the snippet.

     The following output files are generated from the location where the script is executed: